 Golaghat is the name of a town and a district in the Upper Assam area.
 Golaghat is a peaceful town surrounded by numerous Tea gardens.
-The proximity to a number of wild life sanctuaries and game parks is another attraction of Golaghat.
+The proximity to a number of wildlife sanctuaries and game parks is another attraction of Golaghat.
 The world heritage site of Kaziranga National Park is also nearby.

 The total area of the Golaghat district is 3502 sq km and it lies at an elevation of about 100 m above sea level.
-The district is surrounded by the Brahmaputra to the north, the state of Nagaland to the south, and other districts of Assam in east and west.
+The district is surrounded by the Brahmaputra to the north, the state of Nagaland to the south, and other districts of Assam in the east and west.

 The tea gardens of Golaghat have greatly contributed to the economy of the place.
 There are 63 large tea gardens producing about 20,000 tonnes of tea per year.
 Besides this, there is a large oil refinery in the area namely the Numaligarh Refinery Limited.

 Golaghat was under the Kacharis, the Nagas, the Tai-Ahom and for a while under Mughal Nabab Mirjumla in A.D.
 1662-63.
 Mughals named this area 'Mughaltop.'
 The famous early Khanikar-Nagarjhari Inscription is recovered here.